umar07/Background_Removal_Semantic_Segmentation/readme.md

 ![results](./results.png)

-This model is deployed on the web - , check it out.

 There's a lot that can be done in improving this work like using better, generalised datasets, more intricate architecture, latest SOTA techniques, etc. Meanwhile, read can see this [repository](https://github.com/anilsathyan7/Portrait-Segmentation) to know more about background removal using semantic segmentation.